 The results of the sieve analysis shall be reported as total percentages passing each sieve.
-Final percentages shall be reported to the nearest whole number, except the percentage passing the 75 $\mu$ m (No. 200) sieve shall be reported to the nearest 0.1 percent.
-Percentages shall be calculated on the basis of the total dry weight of the sample.
+Final percentages shall be reported to the nearest whole number, except the percentage passing the 75 μ m (No. 200) sieve shall be reported to the nearest 0.1 percent.
+Percentages shall be calculated based on the total dry weight of the sample.
 The QA/QC-1 form shall be used to report sieve analysis of coarse and fine aggregates.